|Chip+PIN Debit/Credit Cards in France|

 If your credit or debit card has a magnetic stripe, but not a computer chip, you will have trouble using it in Paris and the rest of France.
 In fact, you may not be able to use it at all.
 But there are solutions to this problem.

-On your trip to Paris and France, if your Visa or MasterCard credit or debit card does not have a computer chip in it, it will not be accepted everywhere.
+On your trip to Paris and France, if your Visa, MasterCard or other credit or debit card does not have a computer chip in it, it will not be accepted everywhere.
 You may not be able to use it at all, even in online transactions.